Combinatorial Gray codes-an updated survey: Permutations

 Ruskey and Savage~\cite{MR1201997} showed that for any transposition tree on~$[n]$, $n\geq 5$, and any fixed transposition from that tree, there is a transposition Gray code that uses this fixed transposition in every second step.
 In other words, the fixed transposition induces a perfect matching in the corresponding flip graph, and this perfect matching extends to a Hamilton cycle, i.e., the cycle alternatingly uses matching and non-matching edges.
 Their Gray code for a path and star on $n=5$ vertices and for the fixed transposition~$(1,2)$ is shown in Figures~\ref{fig:perm1}~(h) and~(h'), respectively.

-\openproblem{Felsner, Kleist, M\"utze and Sering~{\cite{MR4046775}} raised the question whether there is a transposition Gray code for permutations that uses each of the $\binom{n}{2}$ transpositions equally often.} This is the analogue of balancing the transition counts in Gray codes for binary strings; recall Section~\ref{sec:transition}.
-The same question arises naturally for $n-1$ adjacent transpositions.
+\solvedproblem{30}{Felsner, Kleist, M\"utze and Sering~{\cite{MR4046775}} raised the question whether there is a transposition Gray code for permutations that uses each of the $\binom{n}{2}$ transpositions equally often.} This is the analogue of balancing the transition counts in Gray codes for binary strings; recall Section~\ref{sec:transition}.
+This problem was solved by Lucca Tiemens~\cite{tiemens_2024a} with a beautiful inductive construction; see Figure~\ref{fig:perm1}~(i). \openproblem{62}{Similarly, can all $n!$ permutations be listed by adjacent transpositions, using each of the $n-1$ adjacent transpositions equally often?} While there is no solution for $n=4$, there is one for $n=5$; see Figure~\ref{fig:perm1}~(j).
+As a partial result, Gregor, Merino and M\"utze~\cite{MR4747482} constructed a permutation Gray code for odd~$n$ that uses each of the $n$ circularly adjacent transpositions equally often; see Figure~\ref{fig:perm1}~(j').
+Tiemens~\cite{tiemens_2024b} complemented this result by providing such a Gray code also for the even values of~$n$.

+\openproblem{63}{Furthermore, can all $n!$ permutations be listed by star transpositions, using each of the $n-1$ star transpositions equally often?} While there is no solution for $n=4$, Gregor, Merino and M\"utze~\cite{MR4747482} found one for~$n=6$.

+\openproblem{64}{Lastly, is there a single-track Gray code for permutations by adjacent transpositions, i.e., can all $n!$ permutations be generated by adjacent transpositions such that any two columns in the row-by-row listing of permutations only differ in a cyclic shift?} For arbitrary transpositions and circularly adjacent transpositions the aforementioned balanced Gray codes also have the single-track property.